Things to do nearby Woodlands Cottage (Knotts Mill)

 Keswick is the hub of the northern Lake District, located on the shores of Derwentwater at the foot of a range of popular fells it is just 30 minutes away, and the views on the way make it worth doing just for the drive.
 This attractive market town nestles into the valley at the foot of Derwentwater and the boat landings are just a short walk from the centre.
 From here you can wander to enjoy beautiful views across the lake or take a launch around the lake to see Lodore Falls - made famous by The Cataract of Lodore by Robert Southey, Ashness Bridge - a scene gracing many a chocolate box or Lingholm walled gardens which were Beatrix Potter’s inspiration for Mr McGregors garden in Peter Rabbit.
 Back in the town there are a plethora of outdoor shops to browse and don’t miss Old Friars sweet and chocolate shop on the Main Street to treat yourself or for gifts to take home.
 For a cultural fix take in a show at the lovely Theatre by the Lake or a film at the traditional cinema.

-No need to worry about wet weather either, though contrary to popular belief it does not always rain in the Lake District!
-A wet day in Keswick can be easily filled with visits to the town museum, the Puzzling Place and Pencil Museum or a swim in the leisure pool with its wave machine and slide for children of all ages and the child at heart!
+No need to worry about wet weather either though, contrary to popular belief, it does not always rain in the Lake District!
+A wet day in Keswick can be easily filled with visits to the town museum, the Puzzling Place or the Pencil Museum!
 Just a few miles away from the cottage is Rheged with shops selling local produce and gifts, cafés, pottery painting and a 3D cinema.
 Or just don wet weather gear and go for a walk safe in the knowledge that you have a cosy cottage to return to!